paweljedrzejczyk/rwr-redux/README.md

 }
 ```

-### use registered store and componetns in Rails view
+### use registered store and components in Rails view

 Define store with initial state: